United States Penitentiary, Canaan: History and facility

 USP Canaan is a 170000 sqyd facility designed by David R. Cassara Associates, Structural Engineering and Consulting of Rochester, New York for $141 million.
 USP Canaan opened in March 2005 and is designed to house 1088 male inmates in six housing units.
 Six V-shaped buildings facing each other and a larger maintenance building surround a central yard with a tower in the middle.
 Six additional towers are lined along the rectangular-shaped facility.
 The facility is surrounded by a lethal electrical double fence.

 Cells are approximately 4 × 2 m in size, equipped with a bunkbed, a stainless-steel sink-toilet combination, and a small table with a non-removable stool.
 Cells are usually occupied by two inmates and are air conditioned.
 The administrative and disciplinary unit, called the Special Housing Unit, can hold approximately 250 inmates.
 Cells in the disciplinary unit have showers and are occupied by two inmates.

 Units A1 & A2, closest to the dining area and the Receiving & Discharge area, are primarily used for inmates in transit.
 One-unit houses Minimum and Low security inmates in transit and the other housing Medium and Maximum-security inmates.
 Administrative Maximum custody inmates are generally housed in the SHU during transit.

 These units have also been used when the USP Canaan SHU is filled beyond capacity.
 Inmates will then be locked in a cell without a shower and only be able to shower three times weekly.

 Inmate transit usually occurs at least twice a week to and from USP Canaan with Monday being the “airlift” day where inmates are brought to the Harrisburg airport by bus for secure transit to another prison.
-The trips to the next prison occur either by another bus trip or a flight on what is often called “Con Air” (operated by US Marshals Justice Prisoner and Alien Transportation System or JPATS).
+The trips to the next prison occur either by another bus trip or a flight on what is often called “Con Air” (operated by US Marshals Justice Prisoner Air Transportation System or JPATS).

 Tuesday is generally the transit day for inmates going to or from MDC Brooklyn and MCC Manhattan (when it was open).